-is an investigative reporter Tribune.
-He previously covered energy and environmental issues.
-Before arriving in 2013, he covered those issues for Stateline, a nonprofit news service in Washington, D.C.
+was a reporter at the Tribune from 2013 to 2017, covering energy and environment and then working on investigations.
+Previously, he covered those issues for Stateline, a nonprofit news service in Washington, D.C.
 The Michigan native majored in political science at Grinnell College in Iowa and holds a master’s from the University of Iowa.
 There, he helped launch the nonprofit Iowa Center for Public Affairs Journalism, where he currently serves on the board of directors.
 Jim also coaches the Texas Tribune Runoffs, which, sources say, is the scrappiest coed newsroom softball team west of the Mississippi.